mrakgr/Trading-Journal/journal_2025.md

 At this point, if you see anybody selling you anything you might as well go the other way.
 Is there even a need to verify them?

+6:35pm.
+Done with work, but damn do I not feel like programming anymore.

+The VWAP daytrading paper really had a powerful effect on me.
+I want to implement it even over the pokerbot now.

+It's rare to stumble into life changing pieces of information like that.
+All I need is to eat dirt in my momentum trading over the next couple of months, and I'll just be ready to go full quant.

+Let me watch those vids on expert WCE traders.
+I really want to know how Patrick Mills gets the order flow for his forex trading.
+I've heard that successful forex traders only trade at specific times where there is volume.
+Maybe that has something to do with it.

+Stock trading is most profitable for daytraders in the first and the last hours of trading, so that probably applies the same to forex.

+I simply hadn't understood daytrading at all up to now, but now I feel like I've grasped a new perspective on it.